List of districts of Nepal: History

 During the time of king Rajendra Bir Bikram Shah and prime minister Bhimsen Thapa, Nepal was divided into 10 districts.
 All areas east of Dudhkoshi River were one district, Dhankuta.

-Rana regime (1885–1950)
+Rana regime (1885–1951)

 During the time of prime minister Bir Shumsher Jang Bahadur Rana (1885–1901), Nepal was divided into 32 districts and Doti, Palpa and Dhankuta were 3 gaunda (गौंडा, "cantonment").
 Hilly region had 20 districts and Terai had 12 districts.

-Even after Bir Shumsher Jang Bahadur Rana to the end of Rana rule in Nepal in 1951 and till the proclamation of new constitution of Kingdom of Nepal in 1962, Nepal remained divided into 32 districts.
-Each had a headquarters and Bada Haqim (District Administrator) as its head.
-From 1951 to 1962 many acts and constitutions passed which shows name of districts as below:
+The districts were categorized into Gaundas, Goswaras and Gadhis.
+Each had a headquarters and Badahakim (District Administrator) as its head.
+Kathmandu Valley was administered directly by Rana Prime Minister through Hajuriya General with additional Brigadier Generals for Lalitpur and Bhaktapur.
+The list of districts until 1951 are given below: